maoberlehner/markus-oberlehner-net/content/blog/form-fields-two-way-data-binding-and-vuex.md

 +++
 date = "2017-12-31T11:22:24+02:00"
-title = "Form Fields, Two-Way Data Binding and Vuex" description = "Learn how to handle form data the Vuex way and how to use Vue.js two-way data binding in combination with Vuex." intro = "One of the most valuable features that Vue.js has to offer, is painless two-way data binding.
+title = "Form Fields, Two-Way Data Binding and Vuex" description = "Learn how to use v-model to store form data in Vuex and how to use Vue.js two-way data binding in combination with Vuex." intro = "One of the most valuable features that Vue.js has to offer, is painless two-way data binding.
 By using the `v-model` directive, you can quickly set up two-way data binding on form elements..." draft = false categories = ["Development"]